 Michael Kinsley: He quit CNN for what?
 They’re calling it, “the Information Superhighway.”
 This was back in 1996, and after 10 years co-hosting CNN’s Crossfire, Kinsley left behind the studio lights and pancake makeup to become the editor in chief of Slate, a journal that couldn’t be bought on the newsstand or bound in volumes at the library; it was only available online.
 Now why would a Harvard grad, a Rhodes Scholar and a former editor at The Washington Post and The Economist willingly post himself in “Siberia” (that’s what the Worldwide Web was called back then)?
 Kinsley did it because he trusted his instincts about the internet’s potential, because he knew talent will travel, and because he has the guts to try new things.

 Renée Fleming: She’s opera royalty.
 Last summer, however, Fleming released “Dark Hope,” her first “rock” album.
-It’s a collection of covers, from Peter Gabriel to Mars Volta.
-“I an interesting adventure,” she told the LA Times.
+It’s a collection of covers, from Peter Gabriel to Mars Volta. “[I thought it would be] an interesting adventure,” she told the LA Times.
 “At this stage of my career, I’m facing a kind of maintenance program.
 I’ve been on this plateau, where there’s no place to go, other than to stretch myself artistically.
 And this seemed to fit.”
 Decide for yourself if you like her sound.
 Either way, you have to admire her courage to sing outside her comfort zone.